William Gaddis: Legacy and influence

 His life and work are the subject of a comprehensive website, The Gaddis Annotations, which has been noted in at least one academic journal as a superior example of scholarship using new media resources.
 Gaddis's papers are collected at Washington University in St. Louis.
 The first book-length biography, Joseph Tabbi's Nobody Grew but the Business: On the Life and Work of William Gaddis, was published by Northwestern University Press in May 2015.
+The Electronic Book Review held a special edition examining Gaddis work on the 25th anniversary of his death.

-His works have been translated into a number of foreign languages, including French, German, Spanish, Italian, Polish, Portuguese, Swedish, Chinese, Turkish, and Ukrainian.
+His works have been translated into a number of foreign languages, including French, German, Spanish, Italian, Polish, Portuguese, Swedish, Chinese, Turkish, Ukrainian, Japanese, and Russian.

 Awards and honors

-Beside the awards for particular works, Gaddis has received three other awards and honors:
+Beside the awards for particular works, Gaddis received three other awards and honors: